 |8300 kg||26700 kg|

 |Cost per launch||$62 Million||$90 Million|

-As now we got an overview about Falcon 9 vs Falcon Heavy, let us discuss about Starship (SpaceX’s giant rocket designed to send humans to the moon and Mars).
-Even though Starship is currently under development let us know few important things about it, so that it can be compared with Falcon 9/ Heavy.
+As now we got an overview of Falcon 9 vs Falcon Heavy, let us discuss about Starship (SpaceX’s giant rocket designed to send humans to the moon and Mars).
+Even though Starship is currently under development let us know a few important things about it, so that it can be compared with Falcon 9/ Heavy.
 Elon Musk unveiled the Starship in September 2017 under the name “BFR” or Big Falcon Rocket.
-The Starship, is expected to measure nearly 122 m tall, with a diameter of 9 m and the ability to send over 100,000 kg to LEO.
+The Starship is expected to measure nearly 122 m tall, with a diameter of 9 m and the ability to send over 100,000 kg to LEO.
 The fully-reusable rocket would be able to transport up to 100 people or 150 tons to space at a time.
 Its use of liquid oxygen and methane fuel would mean that astronauts could go to Mars, refuel with the planet’s resources, and return home.
 This could help realize Elon’s dream of humanity transforming into a multi-planetary species.

 This is how rockets are classified for lift based on lifting capability of payload to Low Earth Orbit (LEO).

 - Small Lift: 0 Kg to 2000 Kg (4400 lb)

 - Medium Lift: 2000Kg – 20,000 Kg (44,000 lb)